rahulkavale/rahulkavale.github.io/_tabs/about.md

 ## Rahul Kavale
 **Lead Software Engineer | Distributed Systems | LLM & AI Engineering**

 With over 12 years of experience in Software engineering, I specialize in building high-performance, distributed systems that scale seamlessly.
-Currently serving as a Lead Software Engineer at Corrily (YC21), I architect and implement solutions that process hundreds of requests per second with optimized latency and fault tolerance.
+I architect and implement solutions that process hundreds of requests per second with optimized latency and fault tolerance.

 ### What I Do